bengfarrell/rgf-blog/content/blog/2009-10-12-travelogue-athens-ga-and-the-georgia-guidestones.md

 I thought it looked pretty awesome, even though I'm saddened that the time capsule buried at the site had no date for when it was to be brought up again.
 A shame!
 We could have had great relics of a crazy person's mind, if only they finished the sentence on the engraving!

 Thanks, Athens and the Georgia Guidestones, for a weekend well-spent!
 And now, Athens, GA, is officially the furthest I've been into the South.

-For more pictures, head to our [photo website](http://www.yellow5labs.com/photos/index.php?path=./Adventures/Athens, GA "yellow 5 labs photos").
-Click the thumbnails at the bottom of the page to see the pictures.